ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

 [Non-Typed Session API](../../../client-api/operations/patching/single-document#non-typed-session-api),
 and [Operations API](../../../client-api/operations/patching/single-document#operations-api).

-* Patching can be done from the [client](../../../client-api/operations/patching/single-document#examples) as well as in the [studio](../../../studio/database/documents/patch-view).
+* Patching can be done from the [client API](../../../client-api/operations/patching/single-document#examples) as well as in the [studio](../../../studio/database/documents/patch-view).

 In this page: